atamborrino/atamborrino.github.io/_posts/2013-12-25-play-framework-websocket.markdown

 `Concurrent.joined` allows to transform the `in` Iteratee (data coming from the client) to an Enumerator (stream source).
 `Enumeratee.mapM` allows to map a data chunk asynchronously by returning a Future (the `M` stands for Monad, as Future is a Monad).

 Now suppose that the external web service suddenly crashes and recovers only 5 s after.
-Back-pressure prevents the Web clients to push more data into `asyncTransformer` before the current data chunk has been transformed, so incoming data chunks won't be stuck in your server filling up your memory waiting for the external service to recover.
+Back-pressure prevents the Web client to push more data into `asyncTransformer` before the current data chunk has been transformed, so incoming data chunks won't be stuck in your server filling up your memory while waiting for the external service to recover.

 Note that here we do a circle with the stream (from the Web client back to the Web client), but we could also have send the `out` stream to a database for example.
 Using a reactive (back-pressure enabled) driver like [ReactiveMongo](http://reactivemongo.org/), we get back-pressure all along the way from the Web client to the database!
 So if the database is temporary slow, the clients' web browsers will automatically push data slowly!